 Computer coding empowers kids to not only consume digital media and technology, but also to create it.
 Instead of simply playing a video game or using an app, they can make their own video game, or even their own website.

 For kids who are just getting started, drag-and-drop visual programming is a great way to learn the fundamental concepts of coding.
-Visual programming, such as Scratch, allows kids to connect blocks together to make programs.
+Visual programming, such as Scratch and ScratchJr, allows kids to connect blocks together to make programs.
 This empowers children to focus on understanding the underlying logic needed to make a program, without worrying about typos from writing code syntax.

 What is coding used for?